haugstrup/TournamentUtils/README.md

 ## More complex pairing classes

-#### SingleEliminationPairing
+#### SingleEliminationBracket
-Will provide pairing for a single elimination bracket between 2 and 32 players.
-Must provide an even amount of players.
-Example in `example/SingleEliminationPairing`.
+Helper class for working with single elimination brackets.
+Relies on a binary heap structure as described in [http://joenoodles.com/2013/3/2013-bracket-design](http://joenoodles.com/2013/3/2013-bracket-design).
+Example in `example/SingleEliminationBracket`.

 #### HeadToHeadPairing
 A somewhat balanced head to head pairing.
 Takes an array of sub-groups with players and will match up players within in sub-group.
 Will make a naive attempt at matching players that have played each other the least.
 Example in `example/HeadToHeadPairing`.